Jersey vs. Chiffon vs. Modal: How to Choose the Right Hijab Fabric

 Which fabric is best for summer?

 Reach for chiffon or modal.
 Both are light and breathable, and they move with the air instead of holding heat.
-If you want airy and low-maintenance, modal is the gentler pick; if you want the lightest possible drape and do not mind a pin, chiffon wins.
+If you want airy and low-maintenance, modal is the gentler pick; if you want the lightest possible drape and don't mind a pin, chiffon wins.

 Which fabric slips the least?